-Straight until Proven Fabulous
+Straight until proven fabulous

 People tend to stuff other people into hard categories.
 She is female.
 He is male.
 This person is straight.
 That person is gay.
 This works if you are a government which can enforce arbitrary binary attributes that have to be stamped on an ID card.
 But the world out there is quite different and a lot less well-defined.

 I consider myself somewhere in between bisexual and gray asexual.
 Sounds confusing and I assure you it is.
 It took me a decade to figure this out.
 During my schooldays I was attracted to several boys as well as girls.
-At the time I did not know this is an actual thing, I dismissed the “boy side” of attraction.
+At the time I didn’t know this is an actual thing, I dismissed the “boy side” of attraction.
 Society teaches us to be straight by default.

 About a year and a half ago on my then-daily commute I accidentally stumbled into someone from the past I really liked (and still do like, but I have since moved to 100 % remote work, so no commute anymore thus no talking to random people).
-This was the perfect trigger to finally think about my feelings for him and some schoolmates and friends in my teenage years (whoa… sounds as if I were a hundred years old, but no, I am 25).
+This was the perfect trigger to finally think about my feelings for him and some schoolmates and friends in my teenage years (whoa… sounds as if I were a hundred years old, but no, I’m 25).
 It was then that I discovered attraction to every gender is indeed a thing.

 But what about gray asexuality?
 How can someone be and not be attracted to other people at the same time?
 It definitely works and for me has been a development over the last few years.
 For three years I shared a flat with a friend.
 While he was all about “mating”, I couldn’t care less.
 If someone asks me whether I’m interested in a relationship, my answer is usually “Yeah… no… maybe… probably not”.